bitsandpixel/JavaConcepts/README.md

 * @RequiredArgsConstructor(onConstructor_ = @Inject)
 * understand the difference between REST and SOAP
 * REST with json and xml
+* When Lambda can be replaced with method reference?

 ## Referred Links: